An Act Amended

 His mouth too full to speak around, Anthony gestured with his knife for her to continue, splattering the paper slightly with gravy.
 Before she could complain, Padma laid a hand on her arm and backed up her fellow prefect, “It really does explain it all well.”

-With a threatening look at Anthony that he only sniggered at, Buffy continued reading, skimming past the sections praising the Ministry and it’s appointed official.An addition to the Decree for the Reasonable Restriction of Underage Sorcery is expected to be ratified by the Wizengamot today, restricting the use of underage magic in schools to spells authorized by teachers.
-Professors at Hogwarts School of Witchcraft and Wizardry will, under the new legislation provide lists of the acceptable spells for each year group and any student found to be violating the new restrictions may be given a warning or called to a hearing depending on the nature of their actions.
+With a threatening look at Anthony that he only sniggered at, Buffy continued reading, skimming past the sections praising the Ministry and it’s appointed official.An addition to the Decree for the Reasonable Restriction of Underage Sorcery is expected to be ratified by the Wizengamot today, restricting the use of underage magic in schools to spells authorised by teachers.
+The faculty at Hogwarts School of Witchcraft and Wizardry will, under the new legislation, provide lists of the acceptable spells for each year group and any student found to be violating the new restrictions may be given a warning or called to a hearing depending on the nature of their actions.

 “Can they really enforce this?”
 She finally asked Padma when it became evident Anthony wouldn't be able to speak any time soon.